7 Best Individual Youth Soccer Drills for Faster Development

 The most simple drill, and arguably the most important one, that youth soccer players should be practicing daily is juggling the soccer ball barefoot.
 This drill can be performed on its own or it can also act as a warm up drill before soccer practice because it forces players to get a lot of high quality touches on the ball with their bare feet.

-Although you won’t usually see soccer players juggling the ball during a real game, getting better at juggling the ball will help improve various essential soccer skills such as your first touch, passing, receiving, keeping track of the ball with your eyes, and much more.
+Although you won’t usually see soccer players juggling the ball during a real game, getting better at juggling the ball will help improve other essential soccer skills such as first touch, passing, receiving, keeping track of the ball with your eyes, and much more.

 As with the rest of the drills on this list, make sure you use both your dominant and non dominant foot, and also challenge yourself by juggling at different heights, and with different sized balls.
-This is a fun soccer drill that is perfect for any age and skill level.
+This is a fun soccer drill that is perfect to start off any training session for any age and skill level.

 Ball Control From the Air Drill